Super Mario's Wacky Worlds

 Super Mario's Wacky Worlds is a canceled Mario platform video game developed by NovaLogic for the CD-i format.
 The game was conceived as a sequel to Super Mario World, a game released for Super NES in 1990.
 An early prototype received positive feedback from Nintendo, but the game was soon canceled due to the declining sales of Philips's CD-i platform.

 Gameplay

 As an incomplete pastiche of Super Mario World, Mario can only walk and jump.
 Enemies are not programmed correctly, as they disappear when Mario ends up above them, suggesting incomplete stomping implementation.
-Enemies cannot harm Mario, and are stopped if touched, even if it means floating in the air.
-Mario can't die when he falls into a pit but floats on it.
+Enemies cannot harm Mario; they are stopped if touched, even if it means floating in the air.
+Mario cannot die when he falls into a pit; instead, he floats on it.

 Level progression can be pieced together by the selectable stages, with two or three levels per world.
 Each level has an exit such as a Warp Pipe, a Trojan Horse, or a stylized "M" object holding tape—some of which are non-functional, so the system must be restarted.